sabertazimi/awesome-notes/notes/web/javascript/javascriptAdvancedNotes.md

 #### FAIR Principle

-- Fast tests.
+- Fast tests: break down into small separate and well structured tests.
 - Automated tests.
-- Isolated tests.
+- Isolated tests: any particular test should not depend on any others.
 - Repeatable tests.

 #### AAA Pattern